 Normal People vs Hollywood “People”

 But I never got that from Herschell Gordon Lewis or David F Friedman, men who actually changed the way films were made.
 They have a humility that’s, well, human.
+(They’re also assholes, but that’s another issue.)
 Maybe those people who believe in alien lizards living inside human “suits” are right.
 If they are, all those alien lizards live in Hollywood.

 There are so many examples I could use, but today I want to talk about James Cameron because it really shows off not just his horribleness but also his conviction that he is never at fault.
 He’s like God, if it’s good, he gets credit.
 If it’s bad, it’s on someone else — maybe all of us.

 It Came From a Commentary Track

 I am something on a connoisseur of commentaries on films.
 Of course, most are quite awful because they are done by directors who are surprisingly ignorant of how movies are made (at least big-budget Hollywood directors).
 Generally, I would rather listen to a writer or a historian discuss a film.
 But when it is a director, you often get to see what jerks they are.

 (I recently listened to John Carpenter do a commentary on the great In the Mouth of Madness with cinematographer Gary B Kibbe, and Carpenter was so nice about including Kibbe, it was charming.
 But then, Carpenter isn’t a Hollywood kind of guy.)